0jonjo/alljobs/README.md

 # ALLJOBS

-This is a study project to a job opening website using Ruby on Rails.
+This is a TDD study project to a job opening website using Ruby on Rails.

 [Project Board (To do, In Progress, Done)](https://github.com/0jonjo/alljobs/projects/1)